◦ Comprehensive security

 How to disable query logging

-Where to find the query log file
+What to do if the query log file doesn’t appear

-- Confirm Magento is in Developer mode:
+- Confirm Magento is in Developer mode

 How to read and interpret the db.log file